 Data flow within the URC is summarized in Figure 2A.
 The video cassettes (VC) and floppy disks (FD) received from each of the four Field Centers are checked in upon their arrival at the URC, with verification of package contents.
-The video cassettes containing the participant ultrasound scans and the floppy disks containing participant identification information, arterial distensibility data, and postural change exam data are then logged into the computer.
+The video cassettes containing the participant ultrasound scans and the floppy disks containing participant identification information and arterial distensibility data are then logged into the computer.

 When this has been completed, the floppy disks and the video cassettes are routed to the transcription station.
 Video cassette B-mode images are transcribed onto the optical disks which are used at the reading stations.
-Once the cassettes are transcribed, they are stored at the transcription station for two to three weeks where they are readily accessible for additional viewing by the URC staff.
+Once the cassettes are transcribed, they are stored at the transcription station temporarily where they are readily accessible for additional viewing by the URC staff.
 Following temporary storage at the transcription station, the video cassettes are transferred to long-term storage.
-The floppy disks are forwarded to the arterial distensibility and postural change exam workstation.

 Each optical disk can store 24,000 B-mode image frames.
-The number of participant studies on each disk to maintain daily availability to readers and to ensure that each reader receives approximately the same number of studies to read is regulated.
+The number of participant studies on each disk to maintain daily availability to readers and to ensure that each reader receives approximately the same number of studies to read are regulated.
 Approximately one-half of the total space on each optical disk is used during the initial session at the transcription station.
 The disks are then sent to the reader station where they are read by an assigned reader.
 Once read, the optical disks are returned to the transcription station to store additional participant studies on the unused space of the disk.
 The disks are again sent to the reader station where the newly added material is read.
 Each optical disk cycles through the transcription station and the reader station twice.
 All ultrasound studies on the disk will have been read by this time, and the optical disks are then assigned to long-term storage.